- Who Works at the WCC?

-For a written feedback appointment, your consultant spends up to an hour with your work.
+For a written feedback appointment, your consultant spends up to 45 minutes with your work.
 They first read through your assignment guidelines and any questions or focus areas you have provided with your request.
 Next, they will read your draft and respond with suggestions and resources.
-We try to work with what you submitted, but occasionally your consultant may email you with a question or a request for more information.
-Within two business days of submitting your request, they will email their response in the form of a client report, which is a letter providing an overview of key themes in your writing, and they will also make suggestions and comments directly on your writing project.
+You will receive an emailed client report, which is a letter providing an overview of key themes in your writing, and they will also make suggestions and comments directly on your writing project.
 While we may provide some comments directly on your paper, we do not make line edits.
 Our goal is to provide you with actionable feedback so that you can keep moving with your project.

 - How Should I Prepare for My Consultation?

 For your real time online consultation, make sure you think about what you would like to accomplish during your session, and make note of any questions you have.
 Our consultants like to see assignment guidelines or rubrics if available, so it would be helpful if you attached these documents to your appointment request.
 If you’ve started planning or writing your paper, bring your notes and/or a draft.
 You can upload them to the shared whiteboard space during your consultation.
 If you book a written feedback appointment, make sure you’ve included as much information about your assignment as you can.
 In addition to your in-progress draft, you will need to upload a prompt, rubric, or any other supporting information to help your consultant best understand the context of your writing assignment.

 - What If I Have to Miss My Appointment?